Supreeth26/samsung_riscv/README.md

 OpenLane is an open-source flow for digital ASIC design, specifically developed to assist in the creation of integrated circuits (ICs) using open-source tools.
 It provides a complete automated RTL-to-GDSII (Register Transfer Level to GDSII) design flow, integrating multiple open-source tools and frameworks to facilitate chip design.

-Follow the below instructions in terminal
+Follow the below instructions in terminal to install openlane

 $ cd Desktop